kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 To scale the number of nodes up or down, just make sure to properly `kubectl drain` the nodes in question first if scaling down.
 Then just edit these variables in `terraform.tfvars` and re-apply terraform with `terraform apply -auto-approve`.

-_In the future, we will provide a tool to create bare nodes, either agents or control planes, to be joined manually._

 ## High Availability

 By default, we have 3 control planes and 2 agents configured, with automatic upgrades and reboots of the nodes.